 The Social Justice Council, its Teams and ad hoc groups provide our congregation and community a focal point for justice efforts.
 Social Justice Teams and ad hoc groups mobilize the energies and resources of the church.
-We promote congregational action through coordination, support, and advocacy in multiple areas: environmental justice, racial justice, immigrant justice, and interfaith community organizing (LA Voice).
+We promote congregational action through coordination, support, and advocacy in multiple areas: environmental justice (Green Team), racial justice, immigrant justice, and interfaith community organizing (LA Voice).

 We also listen to the congregation and occasionally distill their sentiment into a resolution that reflect the will of the congregation and can be adopted by a vote of the members.